Trinity College, Perth: International achievements

 Trinity students were awarded Best Engineered Car at the F1 in Schools World Championships held in Melbourne.

 Sexual abuse

-In November 2020 two former teachers were convicted of failing to report suspected child sexual abuse.
+In November 2020, two former teachers were convicted of failing to report suspected child sexual abuse.
 The incident occurred on a Trinity rugby trip to Japan in 2017.
-The teachers, Ian Francis Hailes and Anthony Paul Webb, were said to be the first people convicted under WA's mandatory reporting of sexual abuse laws.
+The teachers, Ian Francis Hailes and Anthony Paul Webb, were said to be the first people convicted under Western Australia's mandatory reporting of sexual abuse laws.

 The alleged victim told a court he was bullied throughout the trip including being forced face-down onto a bed by Trinity teammates, his pants pulled down and sexually assaulted with a carrot.
 The alleged victim said the incident was raised at a "fines session".

 The court found the teachers formed a reasonable belief on the rugby tour that sexual abuse might have occurred, but did not report it, as required by law.

 Notable alumni

 An alumnus of Trinity College is called a Trinity Old Boy.
 Notable Old Boys include: